-My interaction with these first-rate researchers in Spain (which began in 1985 with Manuel Elices' idea of tapping the funds obtained by Spain for renting their air bases to the Americans, funds that were required by the treaty to be channeled into joint research) bore much fruit -for example the verification of the size effect method of fracture testing and clarification of the effects of temperature, moisture content and loading rate on concrete fracture characteristics-efforts to which also my assistants J.K.
+My interaction with these first-rate researchers in Spain (which began in 1985 with Manuel Elices' idea of tapping the funds obtained by Spain for renting their air bases to the Americans, funds that were required by the treaty to be channeled into joint research) bore much fruit - for example the verification of the size effect method of fracture testing and clarification of the effects of temperature, moisture content and loading rate on concrete fracture characteristics - efforts to which also my assistants J.K.
 Kim, Phil Pfeiffer and Ravindra Gettu contributed mightily.

 On the theoretical side, more rigorous derivations of the scaling law were attempted as well, based on the asymptotics of the cohesive crack model and on the asymptotic matching between the equivalent LEFM and plasticity.
 The efforts succeeded.
 They clarified the limits of applicability, and led to ramifications for brittle shear and compression failures, borehole breakout in rock, and triggering of snow avalanches.
+The asymptotic matching, a technique of 'interpolation' between opposite infinities borrowed from fluid mechanics which I am now pursuing, makes it possible to obtain good approximate analytical solutions for the practical size range on the basis of the asymptotic solutions of cohesive crack model (or crack band model) for both very small and very large sizes - solutions which are in many cases much easier to obtain (a similar asymptotic matching approach just led to interesting results in my work with Guo on the scaling of strain gradient plasticity of metals on approach to nanoscale).

 "The size effect could not be purely deterministic.
 Since the material is random, there must exist a component that is statistical, and that component must be of Weibull type," was another kind of criticism, which I faced at the probabilistic conferences of ASCE and ICOSSAR.
-Throughout the 1990s, Yunping Xi and Drahoš Novák helped me to clarify this point, both for failures after large crack growth, typical of reinforced concrete, and for failures at crack initiation, typified by the modulus of rupture test.
+Throughout the 1990s, Yunping Xi and Drahos Novak helped me to clarify this point, both for failures after large crack growth, typical of reinforced concrete, and for failures at crack initiation, typified by the modulus of rupture test.
 In latter case, this led to an amalgamated energetic-statistical formula for size effect, whose one justification was found in the previous results of Rokugo in Gifu, and later those of Koide in Sendai, Rocco in Madrid, and others.

 From the beginning, the computational modeling of distributed fracture in concrete has been one of primary objectives and the main driving forces of progress.
-I was privileged to be at perhaps the earliest workshop on this subject, organized by Luigi Cedolin in Milano in 1978, under the auspices of Fratelli Pesenti foundation, and two years later at a similar workshop organized by Mang in Vienna.
+I was privileged to be at perhaps the earliest workshop on this subject, organized by Luigi Cedolin in Milano in 1978, under the auspices of Fratelli Pesenti Foundation, and one year later at an exciting workshop organized by Mang in Vienna.